yordan-kanchelov/pixi-typescript-boilerplate/README.md

 # pixi-typescript-boilerplate

-## Ready to code setup for pixi.js with typescript & babel + browserify
+Beginner friendly emplate for pixi.js with typescript & babel + browserify

+## Highlights
+- 🔰 Beginner friendly.
+- 📝 Typescript.
+- ✈️ Live reload.

 ## Usage

-### Simply copy paste this and start coding
+### Click on the green button "Use this template" on top of the repo or <br> <br> Simply copy paste this and start coding

 `git clone --depth=1 --branch=master https://github.com/jkanchelov/pixi-typescript-boilerplate`